 Gambling-Free Day Counter

 Use this gambling free day counter to track your recovery progress one day at a time.
-Set your quit date, monitor how much money you have saved, and celebrate milestones along the way.
+Set your quit date, estimate gambling spending avoided, and use calendar milestones as personal check-in points.
 Your data stays on your device.

 Milestones in Gambling Recovery